ATLANTA - Shortstop Rafael Furcal is close to accepting a $30 million, three-year offer to return to the Atlanta Braves.

-The 31-year-old began his career with Atlanta, playing for the Braves from 2000-05.
-He spent the past three seasons with the Dodgers.
+The 31-year-old began his major league career with Atlanta, playing for the Braves from 2000-05.
+He spent the last three seasons with the Los Angeles Dodgers.

 "He liked the idea of coming back to Atlanta, but there hasn't been any formal agreement," Furcal's agent, Paul Kinzer, said Tuesday.
 "Everything is preliminary.
 The whole thing with coming back home intrigued him.
 He still has a house here in Atlanta."